 The IRP Panel should strive to issue its written declaration no later than six months after the filing of the request for independent review.
+In the event this is not possible, the IRP Panel shall issue a report regarding the delay, including an estimated schedule for completion.
 The IRP Panel shall make its declaration based solely on the documentation, supporting materials, and arguments submitted by the parties, and in its declaration shall specifically designate the prevailing party.
 The party not prevailing shall ordinarily be responsible for bearing all costs of the IRP Provider, but in an extraordinary case the IRP Panel may in its declaration allocate up to half of the costs of the IRP Provider to the prevailing party based upon the circumstances, including a consideration of the reasonableness of the parties' positions and their contribution to the public interest.
 Each party to the IRP proceedings shall bear its own expenses.

+The [complainant /party not prevailing] may appeal the IRP Panel’s decision to the Standing Panel sitting en banc.
+A notice of appeal must be filed within 30 days of the issuance of a decision.
+The decisions of the Standing Panel shall be final and binding on [ICANN/the parties].

+The decisions of all three-member IRP Panels (unless appealed) shall be final and binding on [ICANN/the parties], [to the extent permitted by law].

 The IRP operating procedures, and all petitions, claims, and declarations, shall be posted on ICANN's website when they become available.

 The IRP Panel may, in its discretion, grant a party's request to keep certain information confidential, such as trade secrets.
+Subject only to this, the IRP Panel shall publish reasoned decisions for its findings.

 Where feasible, the Board shall consider the IRP Panel declaration at the Board's next meeting.
 The declarations of the IRP Panel, and the Board's subsequent action on those declarations, are final and have precedential value.

+Except where otherwise indicated in these Bylaws or the IRP rules and procedures, ICANN shall be obligated to fund the Independent Review Process, excluding the cost of complainant’s counsel.